kpisacic/EkoKartaZg-home-assistant-custom-component/README.md

 ## Location Selection

-Each platform does not choose automatically which weather station's data to use.
-Selection of different identifiers is under configuration section of this document.
-Current version does not validate nor enforces configuration choices, but this is down the roadmap.

-For each platform, the location to use is determined according to the following list:

-  - [station_id](#station_id) -  ID of the station for current data (mandatory)
+Each platform can determine location in any of following ways:
+- by reading configuration parameter `sensor_id` - see (#station_id) for list of currently supported sensor ID's
+- by reading configuration parameter `lon` and `lat` of desired location, and then determining closes Eko Karta Zagreb sensor
+- by reading home assistant's location, and then determining closes Eko Karta Zagreb sensor

+So, minimum configuration is without any named consifuration parameters except platform name.

 ## Weather

 The `eko_karta_zagreb` weather platform populates a weather card with Eko Karta Zagreb current conditions.

-To add Eko Karta Zagreb weather to your installation, add the following to your `configuration.yaml` file:
+To add Eko Karta Zagreb weather to your installation, place `custom_components/eko_karta_zagreb` folder and files in your `configuration` folder of home assistant, and add the following to your `configuration.yaml` file:

 ```yaml
 # Example configuration.yaml entry